f-E-T/laravel-cookie-consent/README.md

 If you want to perform a page redirect after the user has made the cookie consent choice, you can provide a route name to `routes.redirect`.

 > If the `routes.redirect` is empty, no redirect is made.

+# Exclude
+To exclude the cookie consent from appearing on certain URL paths, add those paths to the `paths.exclude` configuration array.

+> You can use valid regex patterns.
+For example, to exclude all `/admin/*` paths, add `admin(\/.*)?` to the exclude array.

 # Events